wordpressPHP/onwebchat/readme.txt

 Chat with your website visitors in real-time, monitor site traffic, provide better support and increase your sales!

-onWebChat plugin for WordPress provides an easy way to integrate your WordPress website with our innovative live chat system.
+onWebChat live chat plugin for WordPress provides an easy way to integrate your WordPress website with our innovative live chat system.

 100% free plan available for ever.
 Plus, we're offering our Premium plan for free until 30th November 2015!